mvolkmann/blog/src/smalltalk/41-morphic.md

 Typically this is `VectorCanvas` or `HybridCanvas`.
 This defines the supported drawing methods.

+Subclasses of `Morph`:

+- do not have a specified "extent" (size)
+- use the coordinate system of their owner, which can be a `WorldMorph`
+- use a `VectorCanvas`
+- if the `drawOn:` method is not overridden, it will fill the morph with a blue rectangle that is centered at origin, has a width of 150, and a height of 140

+Subclasses of `PlacedMorph`

+- do not have a specified "extent" (size)
+- use their own local coordinate system
+- can be dragged to a new location
+- use a `VectorCanvas`
+- inherits the `drawOn:` method defined in its superclass `Morph`

+Subclasses of `BoxMorph`:

+- have an "extent" (size) specified by their `defaultExtent` method which defaults to `50@40`
+- use a `HybridCanvas` by default, but will use a `VectorCanvas` if their `requiresVectorCanvas` method returns `true`
+- if the `drawOn:` method is not overridden, it will fill the morph with a light green rectangle

 Many of the drawing methods are defined in the superclasses `AbstractVectorCanvas` and `MorphicCanvas`.
 Examples include: